-While formal training is the work of the training committee, it is essential that your camping outdoor program committee has a close relationship to training because of its bearing on camping operations.
+While formal training is the work of the training committee, it is essential that your outdoor programs committee has a close relationship to training because of its bearing on camping operations.

 Precamp training is vitally needed for unit leaders taking their units on a long-term camp.
-Such a plan is provided in Preparing Troop Leadership for Summer Camp and Staff Training and Parent Orientation Guide (for Cub Scouting).
+Such a plan is provided in Preparing Troop Leadership for Summer Camp.
 Adults leading high-adventure treks may require additional specialized training (first aid, trek leader awareness, etc.).